On the West Slope of El Dorado County:

 Requests to pick up dead animals on roadways in El Dorado County are handled by different agencies, depending on the type of road and situation.
 If a dead animal is creating a traffic hazard call 911.

-In El Dorado County, 4 dogs and 4 cats are allowed per parcel.
-Dogs must be licensed with El Dorado County Animal Services.
+In El Dorado County, 4 dogs and 4 cats are allowed before a non-commercial or commercial animal permit is required.
+Dogs must be licensed with El Dorado County Animal Services and must show proof of rabies and if altered a spay/neuter verification.
 Cats are not required to be licensed in El Dorado County.
-People with 5 or more dogs must obtain a commercial or noncommercial animal permit.
-Commercial permits are issued to people who want to sell dogs.
+Owners or keepers of 5 or more dogs must obtain a commercial or noncommercial animal permit.
+Commercial permits are issued to individuals who want to sell dogs.
 Noncommercial permits are for people who want more than 4 dogs but do not plan to sell them.
 Individuals with 5 or more cats must obtain a cattery license.
-The first step in getting a commercial or noncommercial animal permit, or a license for a cattery, is to contact El Dorado County Planning Services for a special use permit at (530) 621-5355.
+The first step in getting a commercial or non-commercial animal permit, or a license for a cattery, is to contact El Dorado County Planning Services for a conditional use permit at (530) 621-5355.

 The property must be zoned as agricultural and have at least one acre of land for livestock to legally be on the property.
 Check with